rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

     fmap :: (a -> b) -> f a -> f b
 {% endhighlight %}

+Different sysntax, same semantic.

+So, in some programming languages we need a way to distinguish between the available types.
+As we just saw, there are types that are concrete, and types that needs some information to become concrete.
+Type theory comes in help to us, with **Kinds**, i.e. types of types.

+## Kinds
+TODO

 ## References

 - [Scala: Types of a higher kind](https://www.atlassian.com/blog/archives/scala-types-of-a-higher-kind)